kyverno/policy-reporter-docs/content/01. guide/helm-chart-core.md

 The APIs must be accessible for Policy Reporter UI, currently only HTTP Basic authentication is supported.
 Make sure that you make your APIs available only internally.

+To activate the REST-API of your external installations of Policy Reporter, you must set `rest.enabled` to `true` in the respective configurations.

 You can use the the `ui.clusterName` configuration to set the name of the default Cluster API, default is `Default`.

 ```yaml [values.yaml]